Green-Software-Foundation/if-db/manifests/if-lca/notes.md

 So heating a house for WFH purposes is `2300 / 365 / 3 = 2.1 kWh/working day` (assuming 8 hours a day: 8 * 3 = 24)
 `2.1 kWh/day * 201.96 = 0.000424gC02/day`

+We will add this to each timestep for each developer.

+#### Pipeline

+There is no pipeline to execute for this component, as we calculated the `carbon` offline and simply add it to the time series for the days the calls happened.

 ## Developer laptop embodied carbon